HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 ### Overview

 Digital Identity is the unique representation of a subject engaged in an online transaction.
 Digital identities involved in healthcare transactions can correspond to Patients, Providers, Payers, and other healthcare actors.
-The combination of a legal, distinct, verified organization name and the state in which it is verified uniquely identifies an organization.
+The combination of a legal, distinct, verified organization name and the state in which it is verified uniquely establishes Organizational Identity as defined in this <a href="https://docs.google.com/document/d/1IY8m_bEz-4gwsu9_Ctig78lP9FG74Dc36fDOPDZy0kc/edit">guidance</a>.
 A digital identity **SHALL** always be unique in the context of a digital service compliant with this IG, but does not necessarily need to uniquely identify the subject in all contexts.
 Specifically, such a digital service **SHALL NOT** require that a human subject’s real-life identity is evident from the credential identifier on its own.

 In an effort to address matching errors by prioritizing the use of Digital Identifiers, this section of the IG defines what are likely to be new Digital Identifiers suitable for use in person matching where high confidence in the Digital Identity associated with such an Identifier is needed.
 Though there are benefits in having just one such credential, an individual's choice to use multiple such Digital Identifiers each from a different service, also referred to an Identity provider or Assigner, is also consistent with the IG’s requirements.
 This section of the IG also describes Enterprise Identifiers which are the next best option when a Digital Identifier is unavailable or has not yet been established.
 In this context, "Enterprise Identifiers" are identifiers issued by assigners who have not implemented the stricter requirements necessary for Digital Identifiers.
 For example, a clinic that leverages insurance member IDs for identifiers and therefore requires additional demographics to be provided during a match request to the insurance company because the identifier is not 1:1 with a unique identity.